SewoongLab/backdoor-suite/README.md

 In particular, each module defines some specific task in the attack-defense chain.
 As mentioned earlier, each module has explicitly defined inputs and outputs that, we hope, facilitate the addition of attacks and defenses with diverse requirements (i.e., training loops or representations).
 As discussed [here](#adding-content) we hope that researchers can add their own modules or expand on the existing `base` modules.

 ### Existing modules:
-1. `base_trainer`: Configured to poison and train a model on either the CIFAR-10 or MNIST datasets.
+1. `base_trainer`: Configured to poison and train a model on any of the supported datasets.
-1. `base_rep_saver`: Configured to extract representations from a model poisoned CIFAR-10 or MNIST data.
+1. `base_rep_saver`: Configured to extract representations from a model poisoned on any of the supported datasets.
-1. `base_grad_saver`: Configured to extract gradients from a model on poisoned CIFAR-10 or MNIST data.
+1. `base_grad_saver`: Configured to extract gradients from a model on poisoned on any of the supported datasets.
 1. `base_defense`: Configured to implement a defense based on the class representations on poisoned CIFAR-10.
 At the moment implements three defenses: PCA, k-means, and SPECTRE.
-1. `sever`: Configured to implement a defense based on the gradients of poisoned MNIST images.
+1. `sever`: Configured to implement a defense based on the gradients of poisoned MNIST / Fashion-MNIST images.
+Referenced [here](#supported-defenses).
+1. `bgmd`: Configured to implement a defense based on an efficient implementation of the geometric median.
 Referenced [here](#supported-defenses).
 1. `base_utils`: Utility module, used by the base modules.

 More documentation can be found in the `schemas` folder.